Andrei-Constantin-Programmer/TDD_In_Practice/README.md

     **Note**: The `'--language'` argument must also be provided if `'--repository'` is provided.

 - `--batch_size BATCH_SIZE (optional)`: Batch size for asynchronous repository retrieval using PyDriller.
 Defaults to 8.

+- `--force_mine (optional)`: Forcefully mine the repository/repositories, even if they have already been retrieved.
+Defaults to False.

 - `--verbose (optional)`: Enable verbose output for debugging or detailed logs.